Migrating & Updating

 my-module/views/lite/index.jsx

 This change implied modifications to the packaging of modules.
-Please clear the node_modules
+Please clear the node_modules folder of every module, then run yarn build

 For more information see: Module Views